 ShastaYama 2014 will be a special gathering of many of the leading artists and pioneers of taiko.
 Each year, ShastaYama is making history with the presentation of taiko's outstanding artists.
 ShastaYama 2014 will showcase a wide variety of music and art with original creative work that honors the traditions.

 Master Kenny Endo and Shasta Taiko's Jeanne Mercer and Russel Baba started taiko training with Grand Master Tanaka.
-Masato Baba started taiko with Shasta Taiko and later studied with Master Endo.
+Masato Baba started taiko with Shasta Taiko and later trained and toured with Master Endo.